hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ```

-The above figure display the result from the first poll of the VM provisioning REST API task Id.
+The above figure display the result from the first poll of the VM provisioning REST API task Id with **progressPercent:40** and **state: RUNNING**.

 ```json
 {